 We’re confident that regardless of what a sticker or the law says, you’re going to do your own thing on your own property, and you want your kid out there with you as early as possible.
 So let’s start at the extreme end of the spectrum.
 If your child can’t hold their head up on their own, they’re too small.
 If your child is still in a rear-facing car seat, they’re too small.

 Let’s say your child has reached that forward-facing age.
-(For the record, that’s age two, and not a moment before—this has more to do with neck strength than body size.)
-At this point, you can think about installing a specially-designed child seat, like a bump seat.
+At this point, you can think about installing a specially-designed UTV child seat, like a booster seat.
 Once they can reach the floor and a grab bar while belted in, they can move to a regular seat.

 In all cases you, can’t go all out and drive like a madman.
-Too much shaking can cause traumatic brain injuries, and even though your child looks like a miniature version of you, their neck isn’t as strong as yours.
-Bumps, jumps, or rollovers that you think are no big deal might do serious harm to your child, which brings us to the next item on our list.
+Bumps, jumps, or rollovers that you think are no big deal might do serious harm to your small child, which brings us to the next item on our list.

 Every rider should wear a helmet on every ride, without exception.
 Even the most cautious riders roll over every now and then, and even an easy rollover can have devastating consequences if you neglect to wear your helmet.
 You put a case on your iPhone that you replace every two years, so why not protect your head the same way?
-You only get one of those, and it’s your responsibility to make sure your kid’s head doesn’t get bonked.
+That brain is the only one you’ve got, and it’s your responsibility to make sure your kid’s head doesn’t get bonked.

 You should also consider purchasing neck collars for your kids.
 These are usually reserved for competitive riders, but they give much-needed support to keep your small child’s head from bouncing all over the place and straining their neck.
 Like we said, it’s easier for them to strain their neck than it is for you.